-understands the organisational framework, functioning of the NTN and the quality system,
+b.b) understands the organisational framework, functioning of the NTN and the quality system;

-is adequately informed of the ethical, legal and professional standards of good practice in the area of tissue banking,
+b.c) is adequately informed of the ethical, legal and professional standards of good practice in the area of tissue banking.

-3. have an established and documented quality management system applied to the activities that the tissue bank performs,
+c) have an established and documented quality management system applied to the activities that the tissue bank performs,

-4. identify and minimise the risks inherent in the use and handling of biological material, consistent with maintaining adequate quality and safety for the intended purpose of the tissues.
+d) identify and minimise the risks inherent in the use and handling of biological material, consistent with maintaining adequate quality and safety for the intended purpose of the tissues.
 The risks include those relating in particular to the procedures, environment, staff health status specific to the tissue bank.

-5. have third party agreements specifying the terms of the relationship and responsibilities as well as the protocols to be followed to meet the required performance specification,
+e) have third party agreements specifying the terms of the relationship and responsibilities as well as the protocols to be followed to meet the required performance specification,

-6. have documented system in place, supervised by the responsible person, for ratifying that tissues and meet appropriate specifications for safety and quality for release and for their distribution,
+f) have documented system in place, supervised by the responsible person, for ratifying that tissues and meet appropriate specifications for safety and quality for release and for their distribution,

-7. have an agreement with an establishment/legal person to which tissues are distributed and which at least regulates the obligation of the establishment/legal persons to record and forward to the tissue bank information on the final destiny of distributed tissues in a timely manner,
+g) have an agreement with an establishment/legal person to which tissues are distributed and which at least regulates the obligation of the establishment/legal persons to record and forward to the tissue bank information on the final destiny of distributed tissues in a timely manner,

-8. in the event of termination of activities, have an agreement with another tissue bank concluded for the performance of activities in accordance with the Act,
+h) in the event of termination of activities, have an agreement with another tissue bank concluded for the performance of activities in accordance with the Act,

-9. in the event of termination of activities, have documented procedures for the disposal of tissue in place, which shall include reliable and accurate transfer of all traceability data and material.
+i) in the event of termination of activities, have documented procedures for the disposal of tissue in place, which shall include reliable and accurate transfer of all traceability data and material.

-10. have a strategy for the re-provision of services in an emergency situation.
+j) have a strategy for the re-provision of services in an emergency situation.

-Article 38
+Article 35.
+Documentation

-(1) The documentation must be clearly defined and effective, records and lists (registers) accurate, and Standard Operating Procedures (SOPs) authorised.
+1. The documentation must be clearly defined and effective, records and lists (registers) accurate, and Standard Operating Procedures (SOPs) authorised.
 Documents must be regularly reviewed and must conform to the standards laid down in the Law and bylaws/ordinances adopted pursuant to the Law.

-(2) For every critical activity, the materials, equipment and personnel involved must be identified and documented.
+2. For every critical activity, the materials, equipment and personnel involved must be identified and documented.

-(3) All changes to documents must be reviewed, approved, dated and documented.
+3. All changes to documents must be reviewed, approved, dated and documented.
 A document control procedure must be established to provide for the history of document reviews and changes.
 Activities must be implemented promptly in accordance to such changes.
 An authorised employee shall ensure that correct version of the documentation is implemented.

-(4) Records must be shown to be reliable and a true representation of the results.
+4. Records must be shown to be reliable and a true representation of the results.

-(5) Records must be legible and indelible.
+5. Records must be legible and indelible.
 They may be handwritten or transferred to another validated system, such as a computer or microfilm.

-(6) Without prejudice to Article 24 paragraph 5 of this Ordinance, all records, including raw data, which are critical to the safety and quality of the tissues shall be kept so as to ensure access to these data for at least 10 years after expiry date, clinical use or disposal of tissues.
+6. Without prejudice to Article 21 paragraph 5 of this Ordinance, all records, including raw data, which are critical to the safety and quality of the tissues shall be kept so as to ensure access to these data for at least 10 years after expiry date, clinical use or disposal of tissues.

-(7) Records must be in accordance with Article 9 of the Act.
+7. Records must be in accordance with Article 9 of the Act.
 Access to data and registers must be restricted to persons authorised by the responsible person, and to the competent authority for the purpose of inspection.

-Article 39
+Article 36.
+Audit system

-(1) An audit system must be in place for all the activities of the tissue bank.
+1. An audit system must be in place for all the activities of the tissue bank.
 Trained and competent persons must conduct the audit, at least every two years, in order to verify compliance with the approved protocols and the regulatory requirements.
 Findings and corrective actions must be documented.